Marketing Orientation Approaches

 Advantages: Image is enhanced, appeals to upcoming markets, ethical.

-Disadvantages: Marketing message is sometimes distorted, limited budget.
+Disadvantages: The marketing message is sometimes distorted, limited budget.

 MARKET ORIENTATION